mapbox/batfish/README.md

 ### CLI

-The CLI has three commands:
+The CLI has the following commands:

 - `start`: Start a development server and watch files for changes, rebuilding and refreshing as needed.
 - `build`: Build the static site.
 - `serve-static`: Serve the static site.
+- `write-babelrc`: Write a `.babelrc` file that other processes, like your test runner, can use.

 All commands will look for your configuration module in the current working directory or where you point with the `--config` option.